robaho/seashore/README.md

 **The current version requires 10.7+.
 If you are on an earlier OSX version, I suggest downloading the 0.6.6 binaries from seashore.sourceforge.net.
 Most likely you need to download the "hfs" version in order to open on an older Mac.**

-Seashore was originally located at https://sourceforge.net/p/seashore
+Seashore was originally located at https://sourceforge.net/p/seashore and was the brainchild of Mark Pazolli.

 This is the currently maintained version.
 The primary motivation was to allow Seashore to work on OSX 10.6+, including Sierra, and El Capitan, and so this originally only contained bug fixes.